DimosAndronoudis/Elevenlabs-API-LLM---TTS/README.md

-Generates short sentences based on a custom theme using a lightweight LLM (GPT-2) Uses the ElevenLabs Text-to-Speech API to convert the text into natural-sounding speech
+Generates short sentences based on a custom theme using a lightweight LLM (GPT-2) /Uses the ElevenLabs Text-to-Speech API to convert the text into natural-sounding speech